Helping patients and families

 How long will the transplant last?

 In kidney grafts involving identical twins, in which case rejection is not a problem, recipients have survived more than 25 years.
 A number of patients who have received kidneys from unrelated cadaver donors have survived more than 20 years, demonstrating that in some patient’s rejection can be controlled with standard immunosuppressive drugs.
 There has been a gradual improvement in the overall results of kidney transplants.
 Liver transplant can have excellent outcomes.
 Recipients have been known to live a normal life over 30 years after the operation.
 Transplant recipients directly contribute to the success of their transplant.
-Failure to comply with the immunosuppression medical regimen is the first cause of organ failure.
+Failure to comply with the immunosuppressive medical regimen is the first cause of organ failure.
 Close follow-up with your transplant team and primary-care physician can help ensure a good outcome.
-Heart, lung, intestine.

 What are the immunosuppressive medicines?

-After a transplant, differences in donor and recipient tissues can cause the body’s defensive system to react by recognizing the “new” organ as foreign.
+After a transplantation, differences in donor and recipient tissues can cause the body’s defensive system to react by recognizing the “new” organ as foreign.
 This can cause a failure of the transplanted organ, called “rejection”.
 To avoid this, the patient must take a medication that reduces the risk of rejection, called immunosuppressive treatment.
 In transplanted patients, the immunosuppressive treatment diminishes the capacity of the organism to react against cells of the transplanted organ, therefore, are used as prevention and treatment of the rejection.
 Those drugs are taken from the first day after transplant and during all life to prevent rejection of the transplanted organ.

 Why immunosuppression avoids rejection?